 For me, it started when I realised that mainstream education really didn’t suit my parenting style, nor my values about education.
 However, even half way through last year I was considering a ‘local’ (hours drive in traffic) Montessori school.

 I’m always challenging the norm and questioning what will work best for my family.
 My husband was less keen on home education at first.
 His initial reaction to me asking about homeschooling was (and I quote) “We’re already weird enough”.
 Our parenting has been alternative and eclectic and raised some eyebrows.
-From ‘extended’ breastfeeding to using breast milk donors, co-sleeping, gentle discipline, baby wearing and all that comes with the Montessori lifestyle.

 We both didn’t have much experience with homeschooling.
 I mean, we met each other in high school and both had a mainstream education.
 I think Mike (my husband) initially just thought “can’t we conform in at least one way?”.
 It is sometimes hard to stray from the norm.
 So we started with the thought that we would try homeschooling through the preschool years and see how it went.